 In this regard, I hope the Group takes the initiative to broaden the suppliers it targets, to include not only primary suppliers, but also secondary and tertiary suppliers.

-The Nichirei Group Workplace Improvement Policy was established in April 2017, and the Group is working to achieve its objectives by fiscal 2021.
+The Nichirei Group Workplace Improvement Policy was established in April 2017, and the Group is working to achieve its objectives by FY2022.
 Employees are important stakeholders for a company, and organizations can be made more dynamic by limiting long working hours, increasing options for working styles, and fostering a corporate culture that accepts diverse values.

 Nichirei has been keen to provide its employees with equal opportunities.
 Thus, over the years, it has organized group-wide conferences to promote diversity.